Bypass, VPN, & Proxy

 On Internet Virulence | Matt Hodges There are a million and one reasons why the internet is the greatest thing since using soap to prevent the black plague.
 But one of the most interesting aspects of the internet is its ability to make something “go viral”.
 The internet having this capability certainly makes sense.
 But what types of things “go viral” and why?

 I love Dropbox.
 Ever since I found it a few years ago, the way I share files with friends, family and colleagues has changed completely.
 Dropbox, and similar services, make sharing big files and multiple files as easy as saving them on your own computer.
 What could be better?
 Better Than Dropbox: The 6 Quickest Ways To Share Any File With Anyone

 » Cool Websites and Tools [July 14th 2012]

 Super Start - enjoyfreeware.org Super Start A small dial extension for firefox, with a simple todo-list Super Start is a very handy 'speed dial' extension for Firefox.
 From version 4.0, SuperStart supports sites group, this feature works in the same way with iOS and Launchpad (OS X), so it should be more useful than before.
-I strongly recommend that you read the FAQ before you use it, and I'll prepare a step-by-step toturial when I have time :) Recently Releases
+I strongly recommend you read the FAQ before using it, and I'll prepare a step-by-step toturial when I have time :) Recently Releases